Scripting

 sub _time

-Now execute the script load "date.xys".
-The popup menu will show only two of the four contained scripts.
-Select either and see what happens.
+Now run the script load "date.xys".
+The popup menu will only show two of the four scripts it contains.
+Select one of them and see what happens.

-Now run the script load "date.xys", "date".
-The script with the label "date" will be executed directly.
+Now run the script load "date.xys","date".
+The script named "date" is executed directly.
 It has only one command: sub "_date";.
-The sub command is a special command to call a script inside the same script file.
-In this case the hidden script with the label "_date" is called and executed.
-Its command msg "<date yyyy-mm-dd>" produces the message box showing the current date.
+The sub command is a special command to invoke a script within the same script file.
+In this case, the hidden script named "_date" is called and executed.
+Its command msg "<date yyyy-mm-dd>" produces the message box with the current date.

 User-Defined Variables

-Advancing in script writing, you will soon feel the need for variables.
-XYplorer allows you to define and use as many variables as you want, using a number of commands like set, input, replace, etc. The script $a = "Hi!"; msg $a; will define a new variable $a and assign the string "Hi!" (without the quotes) to it; then a message box will display "Hi!".
+As you progress in writing scripts, you will soon feel the need for variables.
+XYplorer allows you to define and use as many variables as you want using a number of commands like set, input, replace, etc. The script $a = "Hi!"; msg $a; will define a new variable $a and assign the string "Hi!" (without the quotes) to it; then a message box will display "Hi!".

-Variables are resolved wherever they are found in the arguments of all subsequent commands of the script, even if they are found inside quoted strings; for example:
+Variables are resolved wherever they occur in the arguments of all subsequent commands in the script, even if they occur within quoted strings; for example

 $name = "Ted"; msg "Hi, I'm uncle $name!";